Overwatched/Genre-based-recommender-system/README.md

 # Genre-based-recommendations

-This is a project that attempts to use Genres as a basis for recommendations, it uses the KNeighborsClassifier algorithm provided from the [scikit-learn](http://scikit-learn.org) library.
+This is a machine learning project that attempts to use Genres as a basis for recommendations, it uses the KNeighborsClassifier algorithm provided from the [scikit-learn](http://scikit-learn.org) library.
 Since the project uses the algorithm in, a bit of an un-orthodox fashion, some of the work (quite alot) has been done manually.
 Testing the system using precision and recall metrics is also done manually.

 ## Getting Started